alaurrs/derivatives-analytics-engine/README.md

-# Derivatives Analytics Engine
+# Option Pricing API

-A financial derivatives analytics engine built with Java and Spring Boot, specialized in option pricing and Greeks calculation using the Black-Scholes model.
+A financial derivatives pricing API built with Java and Spring Boot, specialized in option pricing and Greeks calculation using the Black-Scholes model.

 ## 🎯 Features